Jetzi12/OOP-Inter-Task/README.md

 Two classes, which implement Tree and extends Plant, are ConiferousTree and DeciduousTree.
 Examples of overriding and overloading methods are shown in the codes of these classes.

+## Technologies
+Project is created with:
+* Java SE 8